A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Representation

 \subsection{Metric Aggregation}

+\name supports customized metric aggregation, letting designers define metrics for the target system and how those metrics aggregate into cost.
+This customization allows \name to extend to emerging systems whose cost is defined by unique metrics.

-Metric evaluation in \name proceeds by traversing the graph in topological order, aggregating along weighted edges until reaching leaf nodes.
-Metric aggregation can be restricted to any subgraph, allowing to choose a flexible scope for analysis.
-Weighted edges are treated multiplicatively, scaling metrics according to the number of times an event is invoked by its parent event.
-This process produces system metrics (e.g., area, power, and latency), that reflect the mapping of application workloads onto architecture modules.
+Metric aggregation proceeds by traversing the graph in topological order, aggregating along weighted edges from module nodes up the graph.
+Weighted edges are treated multiplicatively, scaling metrics according to the number of times a child event is invoked by its parent.
+This process produces system-level cost by aggregating values from user-defined metrics (e.g., area, power, latency), exposing how the system's cost breaks down.

+To give designers cost beyond end-to-end results, \name provides scope-based metric retrieval.
+Designers select the scope at which metric retrieval occurs, aggregating only a subgraph within the system graph.
+This subgraph can be constructed by selecting any application or software event as its scope.
+As an example, let us revisit the DNN system from Figure~\ref{fig:a-graph_flow}.
+If a designer wanted to find the cost of a tile mapping instead of the entire DNN workload, then a tile event could be selected as the scope.
+The resulting cost would only consider this tile event and those below it, giving insight into costs that build the end-to-end results.

-Unlike prior works that hardwire their supported metrics~\cite{2022hpca_usystolic, maestro_micro2019, alladin, accelergy}, \name allows to define arbitrary metrics based on the aggregation pattern. \name currently supports three types of aggregation, as visualized in Figure~\ref{fig:aggregation}. \begin{itemize} \item \textit{Module} aggregation directly aggregates metrics of leaf architecture modules.
-This aggregation can be applied to metrics that adhere to pure architecture and circuit implementations, such as area and leakage power. \item \textit{Summation} aggregation treats nodes as additive, accumulating metrics across edges and returning a single total value for each metric.
-This aggregation can be applied to pure spatial aggregation with no temporal dependencies, such as dynamic energy. \item \textit{Specified} aggregation supports two interaction modes: \textit{sequential} and \textit{parallel}.
-Sequential events aggregate like summation, accumulating all incoming metrics, while parallel events select only the maximum incoming metric.
-This aggregation models complex event interactions, such as runtime, where the runtime of two parallel events should be the max of two, rather than the sum. \end{itemize}
+\name currently supports three types of aggregation, visualized in Figure~\ref{fig:aggregation}. \begin{itemize} \item \textbf{\textit{Module}}: Directly aggregates metrics of architecture modules, independent of application and software influences (e.g., area, leakage power). \item \textbf{\textit{Summation}}: Accumulates metrics across edges, collapsing to a single value at the root node.
+This applies to aggregation with no temporal dependencies, such as dynamic energy. \item \textbf{\textit{Specified}}: Supports two interaction modes, \textit{sequential} and \textit{parallel}.
+Sequential events, similar to summation, accumulate incoming metrics, while parallel events take the maximum, modeling interactions like runtime where parallel execution is bounded by the slowest event.
+Dependency-induced stalls and pipelining are not captured by aggregation and must come from the user's performance model or an external trace. \end{itemize}

-\name highlights the flexibility across arbitrary technology, architecture, application, granularity and metrics, offering a foundation for at-will simulation across system stacks.
+\name's metric aggregation is as flexible as a spreadsheet~\cite{grossman2007spreadsheet, timsit2010using, yoder2005architectural}, but tailored to cross-stack cost modeling for user-defined systems.
+Therefore, we coin it as \emph{a topological spreadsheet}.
+By aggregating cost at user-defined scopes, \name is flexible and explainable.